THANK YOU FOR SUPPORTING FAIR TRADE

 Fifth generation Bombay Ayurvedic physician Bharat Vaidya, M.D., said, “If Ashwagandha is the king of Ayurvedic herbs, then Shatavari is the queen, alongside Tulsi.
 In prakarsha Grihya-sutra — the sacred Hindu texts containing information on Vedic domestic rites and rituals for householders — the herb is regarded in the context of Mula vidhi, the fundamental rule.
 The ancient Taittriya Aranyaka mentions the herb Shatmula, believed to be Shatavari.”

-Shatavari has been roughly translated to mean “100 spouses,” referring to its effects on fertility and vitality.
+Shatavari has been roughly translated to mean “100 spouses,” referring to its effects on reproductive wellness and vitality.
 Part of this amazing herb’s legacy, according to Ayurvedic philosophy, is its ability to promote love and devotion.

 Shatavari has been roughly translated to mean “100 spouses.”
 Part of this amazing herb’s legacy, according to Ayurvedic philosophy, is its ability to promote love and devotion.

 Dr. Vaidya, director of the Ayurved Sadhana school in Colorado, explained that Shatavari is extensively used for its tonic, immunomodulatory effects, and much more.
 The herb is an adaptogen, which means that it plays a role in regulating the body’s systems and improving resistance to stress.
-And it strengthens the immune system by enhancing the functioning of macrophages ― cells responsible for digesting potentially destructive organisms.
+And it supports the immune system by modulating the healthy function of macrophages ― cells responsible for digesting potentially destructive organisms.

 In India, without question, Shatavari is the most used herbal treatment for women.
-Ayurvedic consultant and teacher Dr. Shashikant Patwardhan noted that Shatavari is well known as a female rejuvenative and may be useful in cases of infertility, decreased libido, PMS pain, nursing mothers, menopausal symptoms, threatened miscarriages, menopause, balancing the female hormonal system, and leucorrhea.
+Ayurvedic consultant and teacher Dr. Shashikant Patwardhan noted that Shatavari is well known as a female rejuvenative and may be useful for reproductive support, libido, PMS pain, menopausal symptoms, balancing the female hormonal system and more.

-Shatavari may also be useful for stomach ulcers, hyperacidity and diarrhea.
-“Dry and irritated membranes in the upper respiratory tract are soothed by this herb,” said Patwardhan, “making it possibly useful in cases of bronchitis and chronic fevers.
+Shatavari may also be useful for stomach health and occasional diarrhea.
+“Dry and irritated membranes in the upper respiratory tract are soothed by this herb,” said Patwardhan, “making it possibly useful for season sensitivities and changes.
 It is believed to bring into balance all of the body’s fluids.”

-Medical News Today noted that a review of studies published in Biomedicine and Pharmacotherapy, 2018, suggests that Shatavari may improve conditions such as hormonal imbalances and polycystic ovary syndrome (PCOS).
-In line with its traditional use as a treatment for female reproductive conditions, recent research suggests that a combination of herbs, including A. racemosus, may reduce common menopausal symptoms.
+Medical News Today noted that a review of studies published in Biomedicine and Pharmacotherapy, 2018, suggests that Shatavari may support female reproductive health, with recent research suggesting that a combination of herbs, including A. racemosus, may make common menopausal symptoms more minor.
 A small-scale study tested the effects of herbal medicine on various menopausal issues in 117 women.
-After taking Shatavari along with three other herbs for 12 weeks, female participants reported a reduction in hot flashes and night sweats.
+After taking ayurvedic Shatavari along with three other herbs for 12 weeks, female participants reported a reduction in hot flashes and night sweats.

-A study published in the Asian Pacific Journal of Tropical Disease confirmed that Shatavari can help with female reproductive issues, including mood swings, PMS irritation, hot flashes of menopause, and the production of breast milk for nursing mothers.
-The same study reported that Shatavari is well deserving of its reputation as an Ayurvedic rasayana (lifespan promoter) for slowing the aging process, increasing longevity, imparting immunity, and improving mental function, vigor and vitality to the body and mind.
-It is also indicated for nervous disorders, dyspepsia, tumors, inflammation, neuropathy, and hepatopathy.
+A study published in the Asian Pacific Journal of Tropical Disease confirmed that Shatavari can help with female hormonal wellness, including mood swings, PMS irritation and hot flashes.
+The same study reported that Shatavari is well deserving of its reputation as an Ayurvedic rasayana (lifespan promoter) for slowing the aging process, increasing longevity, imparting immunity, and supporting cognitive function, vigor, and vitality to the body and mind.

-In addition, researchers have concluded that Shatavari may help with heartburn, indigestion, diarrhea, inflammation of the urinary tract, and irritable bowel issues.
+In addition, researchers have concluded that Shatavari may help with digestive and urinary health.
 These benefits come from Shatavari’s unique blend of bitter and sweet qualities and phytonutrients that feature nourishing, soothing, and cooling properties that help with many conditions when the body and mind are overheated, depleted, or out of balance.
 If you’re looking to balance your Vata and Pitta, Shatavari may be the place to begin.

 Sustainable Cultivation